tylerrussin/ConsoleRenderEngine/README.md

 **Hashing Maps**

-Once a map is constructed the maps can be hashed by running the Make_Hashed_Map.py file and specifying which map to be hashed.
-Depending on the size of the map hashing can take 30 minutes to several hours.
+Once a map is constructed, the maps can be hashed by running the Make_Hashed_Map.py file specifying which map to be hashed.
+Depending on the size of the map, hashing can take 30 minutes to several hours.
 Several maps have been pre-hashed and saved to a personal google drive account.

 Map One Hashed Download [Here](https://drive.google.com/file/d/1Ws2Q2WXOJVLGt2i_gu-BLtg3crU63zSK/view?usp=sharing)